(Hyponatremia in adults is discussed elsewhere.)

 The most frequent cause of neonatal hyponatremia is hypovolemic dehydration caused by vomiting, diarrhea, or both.
 When fluid loses are replaced with fluids that have little or no sodium (eg, some juices), hyponatremia can result.

 A less frequent cause is euvolemic hyponatremia caused by inappropriate ADH secretion and consequent water retention.
-Possible causes of inappropriate ADH secretion include intracranial hemorrhage, CNS infection, and rarely CNS tumors.
+Possible causes of inappropriate antidiuretic hormone secretion include intracranial hemorrhage, central nervous system (CNS) infection, and rarely CNS tumors.
 Also, overdilution of infant formula can lead to water intoxication.

 Finally, hypervolemic hyponatremia occurs in the setting of water retention and excess sodium retention, such as in heart failure or renal failure.

 Symptoms and signs of neonatal hyponatremia include nausea and vomiting, apathy, headache, seizures, hypothermia, weakness, and coma.
-Infants with hyponatremic dehydration may appear quite ill, because hyponatremia causes disproportionate reductions in ECF volume.
+Infants with hyponatremic dehydration may appear quite ill, because hyponatremia causes disproportionate reductions in extracellular fluid volume.
 Symptoms and signs are related to duration and degree of hyponatremia.